INPUT: Water, energy and chemicals

 Renewable energy out of total purchased electricity

-In a sample survey such as that of the Sustainability Report, there is some variability in unit energy consumption, resulting from the varying energy intensity of production processes, a variable mix of raw material being processed, and changes in the energy efficiency of machinery and equipment.
+Since the Sustainability Report is based on sample surveys, there is some variability in unit energy consumption.
+This fluctuation results from differences in energy-intensive production processes, raw material mixes, and the energy efficiency of machinery and equipment.

 Chemical Consumption

-Click here to find out more about the safe management of chemicals in tanneries and the activities developed to support them
+Click here to learn more about the safe management of chemicals in tanneries and the activities developed to support them